top of page

 1. Remember to use a soap substitute for your vulval hygiene.
 Water alone can make the skin feel dry.

 2. Avoid adding salts or bubble baths to your bath.
 Try adding your emollient with a few drops of lavender oil instead.
+But be careful!
+This can make your bath slippery!

 3. Apply a fragrance free emollient to the skin after bathing and reapply as necessary.
 Check with your doctor as to which is most suited to your skin.